 Jessica: At least back for them and get further along are done with that process.

-Ryan: Now here's I'm speaking in the sense of like, you know, someone who hasn't listed their home yet.
+Ryan: Now I'm speaking in the sense of like, someone who hasn't listed their home yet.
 I think you can roll the dice there.
 If you're, if their home is listed and under contract, and you want to write an offer that is not contingent, I think you're going to be rolling the dice, but you're in a better position.
 And that's going to be you just need to kind of watch those timelines, right.

-Like, I'll close off From the option period, like if you're the buyer, their home is under contract and you're past the option period, past the title days for title commitment, past the appraisal, then you're in a much better position, especially if you feel comfortable about the appraisal.
+Like, I'll close off from the option period, like if you're the buyer, their home is under contract and you're past the option period, past the title days for title commitment, past the appraisal, then you're in a much better position, especially if you feel comfortable about the appraisal.
 And the way I look at that, and we've explained that to buyers before is that.
 If the first buyer cancels, you're probably gonna, you know, after all those terms are up, you may lose your earnest money with the property you're buying, but there's also a domino effect, kind of make it more of a wash.
 So it's just being strategic and putting a little finesse in there.